 You may be thinking the costs are stacking up, but less than $7 for a whole day in the park is very inexpensive next to the hourly prices of parking at other beaches in the area.
 St. Pete Beach parking will typically run you $2.50/hour on the weekends, assuming you can even find a parking spot.
-Not to mention all the other activities available at this Fort de Soto Park.
+Not to mention all the other activities available at Fort de Soto Park.

 One of our favorite things about Fort de Soto Park is that there will almost always be an abundance of beach parking.
 There are multiple lots and the beaches usually aren’t crowded.

 There is no shortage of things to do at Fort de Soto Park.
 The beaches are absolutely gorgeous and mostly unspoiled.
 At this park you’ll find a scenic natural background for your beach day, not high-rises.
 There are two beach areas: North Beach and East Beach.